List of all-time NBA win–loss records: Defunct franchises

 17 BAA/NBA franchises are now defunct, although only 15 played games.
 Amongst defunct franchises, the Chicago Stags have the highest win–loss record percentage, with.
 The Denver Nuggets have the lowest win–loss record percentage, with.
-The Baltimore Bullets have the most games played (450), wins (158), and losses (292) for a defunct NBA franchise.
-The Cleveland Rebels, Detroit Falcons, Indianapolis Jets, Pittsburgh Ironmen, and Toronto Huskies are all tied for fewest games played (60).
+The Baltimore Bullets have the most games played (450), wins (158) and losses (292) for a defunct NBA franchise.
+The Cleveland Rebels, Toronto Huskies, Detroit Falcons, Indianapolis Jets and Pittsburgh Ironmen are all tied for fewest games played (60).

 Only teams that recorded playing time in the BAA/NBA are included, as the NBA does not recap NBL statistics nor does it officially count ABA statistics.